MCDevKit/cmcc-docs/json-templating-engine/index.md

         "rolls": 1,
         "entries": [
           {
-            "$comment": "Iterate over range of 5 to 42 (inclusive)", "{{"{{#5..42"}}}}": {
+            "$comment": "Iterate over the range of 5 to 42 (inclusive)", "{{"{{#5..42"}}}}": {
               "type": "item",
               "name": "minecraft:potion",